Here is the easy "one-step" installation:

 Mouse or keyboard hotkeys can also be assigned to any favorite in your menu.
 This allow you to launch a favorite without having to open the QAP popup menu and locate your favorite.

 At installation time, only some QAP feature favorites are assigned shortcuts.
-Four of them are in the menu called My QAP Essentials created at installation in the main popup menu.
+Five of them are in the menu called My QAP Essentials created at installation in the main popup menu.
 It includes keyboard shortcuts for the following QAP features:

 You can change all these shortcuts by editing each favorite separately or you can edit all of them in the Hotkeys dialog box: click the Hotkeys button in the Settings window.
+See also Can I launch my favorites with keyboard or mouse shortcuts?

 The portable package can contain a "config_default.ini" and when you start the software it checks for a file "config.ini".